yssource/rhai/doc/src/language/functions.md

 A function does not need to be defined prior to being used in a script;
 a statement in the script can freely call a function defined afterwards.

-This is similar to Rust and many other modern languages, such as JS's `function` keyword.
+This is similar to Rust and many other modern languages, such as JavaScript's `function` keyword.